LeaderPortfolio

 1975

-Purchased the Boston Bruins
+Acquired the Boston Bruins

-Became the owner of the Boston Bruins.
+Became owner of the NHL's Boston Bruins.

 1968

-Took over Delaware North
+Took Over Delaware North

 Philanthropic Impact